 Announced in June 2020, Ohio Wesleyan’s Diversity, Equity, & Inclusion Action Plan is intended to create meaningful and immediate change on campus.
 These actions, focused on four key areas, involve making positive changes to:

-- The University’s structure and policies to strengthen equitable and inclusive practices.
+- The structure and policies we use to strengthen equitable and inclusive practices.

 - The ways we deliver our core mission of teaching and learning.

 - The ways we recruit and retain students and employees.

 - The measures we use to ensure that our campus climate affirms clearly and boldly the values of diversity, equity, and inclusion.